Parent and Carer Coffee Mornings

 Sometimes, due to availability of the person presenting, we have to change the day that these events happen.
 Look out for the weekly email where we share resources from our previous week's coffee morning and promote our future sessions.

 Feedback from those who have attended our coffee morning's has been very positive and we are really pleased that the numbers of those who choose to attend each week is continuing to grow.
 If you are thinking about coming along, please do, everyone is very welcome!
-If you have any suggestions of what you would like to see being covered at our Coffee mornings then please do get in touch by emailing [email protected] with the subject 'Coffee mornings'.
+If you have any suggestions of what you would like to see being covered at our coffee mornings, then please do get in touch by emailing [email protected] with the subject 'Coffee Mornings'.

 Upcoming Dates: